betsysavage/RemoteWorkAnalysis/README.md

 ![database erd](https://github.com/betsysavage/RemoteWorkAnalysis/blob/db2b8a09df1abd660e0c666a971a26764d3af809/database_erd/remote_work_database_erd.png)

-* A jupyter notebook was then used to create dataframes for each of these tables, and then exported these dataframes into their own csv files.
+* A jupyter notebook was then used to create data frames for each of these tables, and then exported these data frames into their own csv files.
-* Using pgAdmin 4, PostgreSQL schemas were developed to create the database.
-The following SQL tables were created.
+* Using pgAdmin 4, PostgreSQL [schemas](AWS/remote_work_db_schema.sql) were developed to create the database structure.
+* Using Amazon Web services (AWS) and rds, each csv was loaded into an S3 bucket.
+An engine was created to connect to AWS using a [Colab](AWS/remoteworking_rds_setup.ipynb) notebook.
+From there the csv files were written into postgres SQL.
+The following tables were created in the RemoteWorking database.

 #### Respondents
 ![respondents table](Resources/Images/respondents_sql_table.png)